-All three contents of the ark, the heavenly manna, Aarons almond rod that budded, and the covenant tablets spoke of both God's Word and eternal life.
+All three ark contents, the heavenly manna, Aaron's almond rod that budded, and the covenant tablets spoke of both God's Word and eternal life.

-The writer of Hebrews concludes this portion of the study perfectly as it refers to how Christ, our High Priest, was the fulfillment of this most holy and sacred furnishing and space.
+The writer of Hebrews concludes this portion of the study perfectly, as it refers to how Christ, our High Priest, was the fulfillment of this holiest and sacred furnishing and space.

 Credits and Sources